jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 ### 26F Powers of New Zealand Fish and Game Council
 (1) The New Zealand Fish and Game Council shall have all such powers as are reasonably necessary or expedient to enable it to carry out its functions.
-(2) Without limiting the generality of subsection (1), the New Zealand Fish and Game Council may— (a) makes rules for the conduct of its business and financial requirements:
+(2) Without limiting the generality of subsection (1), the New Zealand Fish and Game Council may— (a) make rules for the conduct of its business and financial requirements:
   (b) appoint a manager and other staff for the efficient and economic administration of the affairs of the Council:
   (c) expend money received by it from any source arising under this Act for the purposes of carrying out its functions under this Act:
   (d) enter into contracts to provide services and enter into contracts on behalf of, and subject to the authorisation of, any Fish and Game Council.
-(3) For the purposes of section 26C(1)(g), the New Zealand Fish and Game Council shall be entitled to appear before courts and tribunals in New Zealand and be heard on matters affecting or relating to the Council's functions.
+(3) For the purposes of section 26C(1)﻿(g), the New Zealand Fish and Game Council shall be entitled to appear before courts and tribunals in New Zealand and be heard on matters affecting or relating to the Council's functions.
 (4)
 (5)